Statewide Tornado Drill

 C – COVER your head

-K – KEEP in shelter until the storm has passed
+K – KEEP in shelter until the storm (or drill) is over.

 - Take responsibility for your safety and be prepared before a watch or warning is issued.
 Meet with household members to develop a disaster plan to respond to tornado watches and warnings.
 Conduct regular tornado drills.
 When a tornado watch is issued, review your plan — don’t wait for the watch to become a warning.
 Learn how to turn off the water, gas and electricity at the main switches.